Saint-Lizier Cathedral

 Saint-Lizier Cathedral (Cathédrale Saint-Lizier de Saint-Lizier) is one of two former co-cathedrals of the town of Saint-Lizier in southern France.
 The other is the Notre-Dame-de-la-Sède Cathedral.
 The Saint-Lizier Cathedral is dedicated to Saint Lycerius (Saint Lizier), an early bishop of Couserans, after whom the town itself is also named.
 It has been listed since 1886 as a monument historique by the French Ministry of Culture.

 The town of Saint-Lizier, although now severely depopulated, was formerly the seat of the Bishop of Couserans.
-The diocese was abolished under civil constitution of the clergy in 1790, and this was confirmed by the Concordat of 1801.
+The diocese was abolished under the civil constitution of the clergy in 1790, and this was confirmed by the Concordat of 1801.

 Architecture

 The present church building dates from the 11th century, with later additions.
-There is an adjacent romanesque cloister.
+There is an adjacent Romanesque cloister.